AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 ```

 ### 3) Open generated config files for proofreading
-Furthermore I want to be able to open the files our script has created on the first run so that the user can check if his values have been merged correctly.
+Furthermore, I want to be able to open the files our script has created on the first run so that the user can check if his values have been merged correctly.

 For this we will use something node provides us with, `opn` and if one of the bots had his config generated for the first time, we will open the generated file exit the process.
 On the next run of our script, all bots will connect regularly.